clairewright-217/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 The first analysis showed that theater productions launched in the middle of the year fared the best.
 That is, theater productions with a launch date between April and August performed better than between September and March, and May and June were the best months for launching theater productions.
 Louise should try to launch her play Fever in May or June to optimize her chance of success.
+The graph, [Theater Outcomes vs Launch](Theater_Outcomes_vs_Launch.png), shows the relationship between how theater productions perform based on teh month they launched.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/14280739/154776265-62fbe2f5-2b5a-487a-bab5-213a5689fe60.png)

 ### Analysis of Outcomes Based on Goals

 The second analysis showed that there is a positive correlation between the fundraising goal and the chance of failure for plays.
 In general, the lower the fundraising goal for a play, the more likely it will succeed.
 Even though there was a higher percentage of successful vs failed plays with a fundraising goal between 35k and 45k dollars, there were only a small number of plays that tried to raise this much money.
 Hundreds of plays succeeded trying to raise under 10k dollars, and the success rate was higher than the failure rate in this fundraising range.
 Louise should try to raise a lower amount of money for Fever, ideally 5000 dollars or less, to increase her chance of success.
+This graph, [Outcomes vs Goals](Outcomes_vs_Goals.png), shows the positive correlation between a higher fundraising goal leading to a higher chance of failure for plays.

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/14280739/154776277-62000f9d-2d1f-415d-a3e2-b5357530efe0.png)